The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

 One can now ask the question whether these different categories of stars with heavy elements associated with the r-process emerged at different times during the Galactic chemical evolution.
 This would be reflected in their metallicity distributions.
 Fig.\ref{fig:farouqFeH} displays stars with available Eu and Fe abundances in the [Eu/Fe] vs. [Fe/H] plane.
-The onset of the three categories indicates clearly that the limited-r pattern appears in the most metal-poor (earliest?)
-EMP stars for metallicities below [Fe/H] $\approx-$4.
+The onset of the three categories indicates clearly that the limited-r pattern appears in the most metal-poor (earliest?) extremely metal-poor (EMP) stars for metallicities below [Fe/H] $\approx-$4.
 The r-I and r-II stars follow at [Fe/H] $\approx-$3.5, which could be compared with the expected frequency of events.
-If we associate limited-r stars with the contributions from magneto-rotational supernovae, i.e. supernovae that produce fast spinning pulsars with high magnetic fields (or magnetars), this accounts for about 10\% of regular CCSNe \citep[e.g.][]{Beniamini.Hotokezaka.Horst.ea:2019}.
+If we associate limited-r stars with the contributions from magneto-rotational supernovae, i.e. supernovae that produce neutron stars with high magnetic fields (magnetars), this accounts for about 10\% (or more?, see Section \ref{sec:MHD}) of regular CCSNe \citep[e.g.][]{Beniamini.Hotokezaka.Horst.ea:2019,Pardo.Rea.ea:2026}.
 The lowest-metallicity stars have formed from gas enriched by yields of the first CCSNe.
-Although the supernova remnant of such an explosion is expected to exhibit an [Fe/H] ratio of about -3 \citep{Ryan.ea:1996}, new-born stars forming from the ISM polluted by only about 1\% of such an explosion would then show [Fe/H] $\approx-$5.
+Although the supernova remnant of such an explosion is expected to exhibit an [Fe/H] ratio of about -3 \citep{Ryan.ea:1996}, new-born stars, forming from the ISM and polluted by only about 1\% of such an explosion, would then show [Fe/H] $\approx-$5.
 This is commensurate with the findings for EMP stars which can have even smaller values \citep[e.g.][]{Norris.Christlieb.ea:2007,Norris.Christlieb.ea:2012,Frebel.Norris:2015,Nordlander.ea:2019}.
-For events which occur with 1/10 of the frequency of regular CCSNe (like magneto-rotational supernovae leading to magnetars) one might then expect them to emerge first at metallicities [Fe/H] $<-$4, consistent with the findings for limited-r stars in Fig.\ref{fig:farouqFeH}.
+For events which occur with 1/10 of the frequency of regular CCSNe (like magneto-rotational supernovae) one might then expect them to emerge first at metallicities [Fe/H] $<-$4, consistent with the findings for limited-r stars in Fig.\ref{fig:farouqFeH}.